jacobpatterson1549/selene-bananas/README.md

 #### Database

-The app stores user information in a Postgresql database.
-When the app starts, files in the [resources/sql](resources/sql) folder are run to ensure database objects functions are fresh.
+The app stores user information in either a a Postgresql or Mongodb database.
+When the app starts, the database is initialized.
+For SQL databases, files in the [resources/sql](resources/sql) folder are run to ensure database objects functions are fresh.

 ##### localhost

+# Mongodb

+A Mongo database is very easy to set up when using the docker image.
+* Run `docker-compose up --build mongo-db` to start the database in a terminal.
+* Run the following command to query the database in a terminal: `docker exec -it selene-bananas-db-mongo mongo`
+* Set the `DATABASE_URL` environment variable to `mongodb://127.0.0.1:27017/` before starting the web server to connect to the local mongo server.

+# Postgres

 A Postgresql database can be created with the command below.
 Change the `PGUSER` and `PGPASSWORD` variables.
 The command requires administrator access.
 ```bash